H33Tx/aniZero/README.md

+# aniZero has reached end of support and is not receiving further updates!
+We have decided to completely remake it under the name "Mononoke" with more features and better security (still in work).
+[You can view it here!](https://github.com/xHENAI/Mononoke)

 ## aniZero has several major security issues.
 Do not use it in any way yet!

 Notice: aniZero is halfway done, don't use it yet >_> please wait some more...